 - Our on-call residents are helping to clean and sanitize common spaces and checking on their neighbors to make sure they are okay.

-- Most staff are working remotely.
-On-site staff are working from their offices and keeping a distance of 6 feet from others.
+- On-site staff are are wearing face masks and keeping a distance of 6 feet from others.
 SASH staff are phoning residents as the first option, then determining whether an in-person, one-on-one visit is appropriate.
-They also are maintaining a 6-foot distance from anyone with whom they meet.
+They also are maintaining a 6-foot distance from anyone with whom they meet,

 - We have asked any resident who tests positive for the virus, or who comes into contact with someone who has tested positive, to first make sure that they or their doctor informs the Vermont Department of Health, then to notify their SASH coordinator so that we may properly disinfect any impacted area(s) and provide support.